joncolby/nagios_rest_api/README.md

-# varnish-rest-api
+# nagios-rest-api

 ## Overview

 A small RESTful HTTP API for Nagios written in Ruby/[Sinatra](<http://www.sinatrarb.com/intro.html>).
 This software also provides a ruby library to interface with Nagios.
-Behind-the-scenes, the api simply invokes various Nagios cgi programs with the appropriate parameters.
+Behind-the-scenes, the api simply invokes various Nagios cgi programs with the appropriate parameters because old (dinosaur old) versions of nagios don't have an api.

 #### Features